MarsIncarnate/MarsIncarnate/README.md

 🌱 I’m currently learning to work with React, Node js and Ruby on Rails.

-👯 I’m looking to collaborate on projects based on the MERN stack.
+👯 I’m looking to collaborate on JavaScript projects.
 Here's my [personal portfolio](https://github.com/MarsIncarnate/developer_portfolio), feel free to leave comments.

 📫 You can reach me on [WhatsApp](wa.me/+2349038852706)